docmalitt/black-bash-practice/README.md

 # black-bash-practice
-Following the bash scripting exercises for Black Hat Bash ebook
+Following the bash scripting exercises for Black Hat Bash ebook .. or is it??